 Several of the factors are more process-oriented, and relate to the overall context of the proposed move.
-Factor (d), relating to whether notice has been given, would promote an orderly approach to moving, and would create an incentive for parents to comply with the notice requirements.
+Factor (d), relating to whether notice has been given, promotes an orderly approach to moving, and creates an incentive for parents to comply with the notice requirements.

 (e) Orders or agreements specifying geographic area

-This factor would recognize that sometimes parents make agreements or courts make orders that include a term that a child is to live within a specific geographic area.
+This factor recognizes that sometimes parents make agreements or courts make orders that include a term that a child is to live within a specific geographic area.
 This term may have been negotiated in good faith in exchange for other terms, or the court may have included such a term for specific reasons.
-While circumstances related to the best interests of the child can change over time, this would be one factor for a court to consider.
+While circumstances related to the best interests of the child can change over time, this is one factor for a court to consider.

 (f) Reasonableness of the proposal

-This factor would recognize that it is important to consider the practicality of the specific proposal to relocate.
+This factor recognizes that it is important to consider the practicality of the specific proposal to relocate.
 The court may consider matters such as the distance involved and the age of the child in the context of possible means of transportation.

 (g) Compliance with family law obligations

-This factor would recognize that courts generally need to consider whether each parent has been complying with existing legal obligations.
+This factor recognizes that courts generally need to consider whether each parent has been complying with existing legal obligations.
 These obligations may relate for example to parenting time or support obligations.
 This is important contextual information about which the court should be aware.

 e.
 Factor not to be considered